RickITKock/microservice-setup/README.md

 2. Within Docker, enable Kubernetes in the settings menu.

 Kubernetes is a tool for running a bunch of different containers.
-We give it some configuration to describe how to run and interact with eachother. we need to create images and deploy them in our Kubernetes cluster.
+We give it some configuration to describe how to run and interact with each other. we need to create images and deploy them in our Kubernetes cluster.

 3. Install Ingress-Nginx Controller.

 Ingress-nginx is an open-source Kubernetes Ingress controller that provides load balancing, SSL termination, and name-based virtual hosting for Kubernetes services.
 Ingress-nginx works by routing incoming traffic to the appropriate service based on the requested URL and other parameters.
 It can also perform other advanced functions.

-Installation guide can be be found here.
+Installation guide can be found here.
 To get it done quickly, you could run the following command:

 ```bash
 # Install the Ingress-Nginx Controller